|:: Consultancy ::|

 Research shows the public want easily available and understandable information on the food they eat both inside and outside the home.
 Many restaurants have signed up to the Government's Responsibility Deal and offer information on calories and other key nutrients in their food which is seen by some as a competitor advantage adding customer value.

 Sue is experienced in accurate nutritional analysis of recipes for a variety of commercial and private uses including use on menus by restaurants.
 Information can be tailored to needs with prices starting from only £20.00 per recipe.
 Information is produced in variety of customer friendly formats.
 Advice can also be given on if required on modifying menus or recipes to meet healthy eating guidelines.

 Sue has considerable experience in helping commercial organisations to explore how nutrition enhances their marketing, advertising and PR in relation to food products and services.
 She can translate the nutrition science into practical commercial information to enhance both businesses and brands.

 Sue is available to speak at meetings or conferences on a range of diet-related issues.
-Sue has presented to the public on a variety of key nutritional topics including at the Cheltenham Festival of Science, the Eden Project, Science Caf&?eacute;, the Women's Institute and Presentations at scientific conferences include the British Dietetic Association National Conference, Primary Care, Primary Care Live, Nutrition & Health, Medical Women's Federation, PCCS and BACPR conferences.
+Sue has presented to the public on a variety of key nutritional topics including at the Cheltenham Festival of Science, the Eden Project, Science Café, the Women's Institute and Presentations at scientific conferences include the British Dietetic Association National Conference, Primary Care, Primary Care Live, Nutrition & Health, Medical Women's Federation, PCCS and BACPR conferences.
 She is an experienced cruise ship speaker having given over 50 lectures on 13 cruises to date.

 Sue is a recognised expert in the delivery and evaluation of healthy eating sessions for the public in their normal place food purchase known as "Store Tours".
 She has published several studies on this and offers training to primary care staff who wish to deliver their own store tours.
 Tours and training can be tailored to meet specific needs such as heart health, diabetes, ethnic groups or obesity.